Don’t Lose your Rating: Tips for Maintaining or Improving your Writing Quality

 3. Following Instructions and Revision Requests

-One of the best ways to become a valued member of a team or to build a DirectOrder relationship with a client is to follow instructions meticulously.
+To make sure you don’t lose your rating, one of the best ways to become a valued member of a team or to build a DirectOrder relationship with a client is to follow instructions meticulously.
 A client’s instructions are a blueprint for their ideal product and the best way to make a client happy.
 Following instructions is a good way to help protect yourself against demotion because Textbroker checks all orders against the original instructions.
 If you find a client’s instructions confusing, most of the time, they will be happy to clarify what they mean.
 Just send them a message!

 4. Taking QA Comments to Heart